Mubashirshariq/MEDIC_CHAT/README.md

-# Q&A with multiple pdfs
+# Medical Q&A

-This repository contains a web application for querying multiple pdfs.
+This repository contains a web application for Medical Q&A .
 The frontend is built with React, and the backend is powered by FastAPI.

 ## Tech Stack